 For quite a while now we’ve been reading the reports from the Social Security Administration’s reviews of the status of the trust fund – where the prediction is that we’ll end up in the year 2033 with only enough money to pay 77¢ on the dollar of the promised benefits from Social Security.
 So far this revelation has not resulted in policymakers’ taking any actual steps to fix things, but sometime someone has to act.
 What can be done about fixing Social Security?

+Note: with the passage of the Bipartisan Budget Act of 2015 into law, File & Suspend and Restricted Application have been effectively eliminated for anyone born in 1954 or later.
+If born before 1954 there are some options still available, but these are limited as well.
+Please see the article The Death of File & Suspend and Restricted Application for more details.
 Apparently in the President’s recent budget documentation there is a brief mention of a desire to curtail the availability of File and Suspend as an option for Social Security benefit filing.
 The reason, it appears, is that the Obama administration views this option as one used only by high income folks to take advantage of the government with this valuable option.
-The problem with that viewpoint is that it is used by folks of all income levels, and in fact if it is taken away this could cause some big problems for folks who can least afford to lose benefits.
-As if anyone can afford to lose benefits, right?
-Here’s what happens with File and Suspend: a Social Security benefit recipient has a spouse and/or children that would be eligible for benefits based on his or her record when he or she files for benefits.
-If he or she happens […]
+The problem with that viewpoint is that it is used by folks of all income levels, and in fact if it is taken away this could cause […]

 You know how, after you’ve put your kids through college and they go off on their own, sometimes you don’t hear from them as often as you’d like?
 Major things occur in your kids’ lives and you don’t know about them until after the fact, possibly long after.
 So you get onto them about it, and ask the kids to call more often (or you call them more often) so that you can keep up with what’s going on… It’s kinda like that with the Social Security.
 They want to know when major changes occur in your life, as soon as possible.
 This is primarily due to the fact that, quite often, these changes will result in adjustment to your Social Security benefits.
 The first one that comes to mind is the death of a Social Security recipient.
 Naturally you need to notify the Social Security Administration as soon as […]